WhiteHoodHacker/whitehoodhacker.net/content/posts/2021/10/04/the-big-rick/index.md

 - AvediaStream (encoders)
 - AvediaServer (management)

-AvediaPlayers are small blue boxes that connect to projectors and TVs and make it easy to control them.
+AvediaPlayers are small blue boxes that connect to projectors and TVs.
 They can send serial commands to their respective device to turn the display on/off, change inputs/volume, switch channels, etc. These receivers include both a web interface and an SSH server to execute the serial commands.
 Additionally, they run embedded Linux with BusyBox tools and use some obscure CPU architecture designed for IoT devices called ARC (Argonaut RISC Core).

 <figure>
     <img alt="AvediaPlayer r9300" src="./receiver.jpg" />